Ernest Lundeen: Term in office

-Death and an FBI investigation
+Death and investigation

 On the afternoon of August 31, 1940, Lundeen was a passenger on Flight 19 of Pennsylvania Central Airlines, flying from Washington, D.C. to Detroit.
 The plane crashed near Lovettsville, Virginia, and all 25 persons on board were killed.
+Lundeen was buried at Fort Snelling National Cemetery.

-Also on board were "a Special Agent of the FBI, a second FBI employee, and a prosecutor from Criminal Division of the U.S. Department of Justice.
+Also on board Flight 19 were "a Special Agent of the FBI, a second FBI employee, and a prosecutor from the Criminal Division of the U.S. Department of Justice."
+Director J. Edgar Hoover denied that the FBI agents on the plane had Lundeen under surveillance.

+The Civil Aeronautics Board launched a week-long investigation regarding the cause of the crash, but found no definitive answers.
+A coroner's inquest in the Virginia county where the crash occurred concluded it was probably weather-related.
+There was a violent thunderstorm in progress, and the crash may have resulted from a lightning strike on the plane, possibly combined with pilot error while flying into wind shear.

+Minnesota Governor Harold Stassen appointed Joseph H. Ball to fill Lundeen's Senate seat.
+Although Ball continued his predecessor's anti-New Deal stance, he took a different foreign policy position by voting for FDR's Lend-Lease program as "a barrier between us and whatever designs Hitler and his allies may have on this continent."

 In 2022, Rachel Maddow released a podcast series titled Ultra, which explored Lundeen's complicity in Nazi Germany's intelligence and propaganda operations in the U.S. during the 12 to 18 months immediately preceding America's entry into World War II.
-At the time of his death, the FBI was investigating Lundeen's ties to George Sylvester Viereck, a top Nazi spy working in the US to spread pro-Hitler and anti-Semitic propaganda.
+At the time of his death, the FBI was investigating Lundeen's ties to George Sylvester Viereck, who was working in the U.S. to spread pro-Hitler and anti-Semitic propaganda.

-After the plane crash, Lundeen's wife, Norma Lundeen tried to clear his name by covering up his involvement with the Nazi regime.
-To do that, within 2 days after the crash, she travelled to his office in the Capitol to retrieve the "Viereck files".
-Within the year after the tragedy, the story that Lundeen's speeches have been written by Viereck had been reported by several journalists.
-Norma tried to prevent that narrative by claiming that "no one wrote [her] husband's speeches" and threatening to sue one of the journalists who was reporting on it.
-Viereck's defense called her as a witness during his trial.
-Norma then proceeded to falsely testify that she indeed took the Viereck files, but the files are gone due to a burglary that has taken place at their residence.
+After the plane crash, Lundeen's wife Norma tried to clear his name by covering up his involvement with the Nazi regime.
+Within two days after the crash, she travelled to his office in the Capitol to retrieve the "Viereck files".
+Within a year after the tragedy, several journalists started reporting that Lundeen's speeches had been ghostwritten by Viereck.
+Norma Lundeen sought to block that narrative by claiming that "no one wrote [her] husband's speeches" and by threatening to sue one of the journalists reporting it.
+When she was called as a defense witness during Viereck's trial for violating the Foreign Agents Registration Act, she falsely testified that while she indeed took the Viereck files, the files had now disappeared due to a burglary at their residence.
 It was later discovered that the files were actually stored in the Lundeen family archives.